meredithbarr/X-Ray-Image-Analysis/Tomography/Analysis/Comparative-Analysis/README.md

 # Tomography-Analysis
 Code for processing and comparative analysis of tomogram segmentation data

+## Comparative Analysis

-Comparative Analysis: analyses pore and particle surface data and plots comparative figures
+Analyses pore and particle surface data and plots comparative figures

 Instructions: input scans to be compared into "tomo_figs.m" and run